-We have many vendors who like to use Kajabi to host and manage their courses and for ThriveCart to handle their funnel and affiliate management side of their business.
+We have many users who like to use Kajabi to host and manage their courses and for ThriveCart to handle their funnel, checkouts, and affiliate management side of their business.

 With ThriveCart and Zapier, you can easily have your customers added and removed from offers in Kajabi based on triggers from ThriveCart.